Gulrukhbegim Tokhirjonova

-Gulrukhbegim Tokhirjonova (born 16 July 1999) is an Uzbek-born American chess player and Woman Grandmaster (2016).
+Gulrukhbegim Tokhirjonova (born 16 July 1999) is an Uzbekistani chess player and International Master (2024).

-Biography
+After playing for the United States from 2020 to 2024, she returned to Uzbekistan's national chess team in 2025.

+Career

 In 2011, Gulrukhbegim Tokhirjonova, who goes by Begim, won the bronze medal at the World Youth Chess Championship in age category U12.
 In 2015, she won the Asian Girls Championship in age category U20.
-In 2017, she is second Asian Zone 3.4 after Dinara Saduakassova and qualified for the Women's World Chess Championship 2018.
+In 2017, she was second in the Asian Zone 3.4 after Dinara Saduakassova and qualified for the Women's World Chess Championship 2018 (November).
 In 2018, Gulrukhbegim Tokhirjonova won the Uzbekistan Women Chess Championship.

 In 2015, she was awarded the FIDE Woman International Master (WIM) title and received the FIDE Woman Grandmaster (WGM) title a year later.
 Tokhirjonova played for Uzbekistan in the Women's Chess Olympiads: